Back to blog

 The tool is open-source (GPL-3.0), written in Go, and the code is at github.com/StamusNetworks/stamusctl.
 The rest of this series is about how it works under the hood.

-The pipeline
+The pipeline looks like this:

-The split between CLI and templates is deliberate.
-The tool logic and the product configuration have different release cycles.
+The templates live in a separate repo (stamusctl-templates) with their own CI and versioning.
+The split is deliberate: the tool logic and the product configuration have different release cycles.
 A new Suricata version might need template changes but zero CLI changes.
 A new CLI feature doesn’t touch any templates.
+In practice, templates ship 3-4x more often than the CLI.

 //go:embed clearndr/*